preveira/reading-notes/reading-01.md

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.

 2. Why do we use Markdown?
-Markdown is used because its portable, an independant platform, and is future proof.
+Markdown is used because its portable, an independent platform, and is future proof.

 3. What symbol will create a heading in Markdown?
 The Symbol [*] will create a heading.